 - Since 1 April 2016 a surcharge of 3% on top of residential SDLT applies to second homes or homes intended to be let.
 A holiday home owned abroad counts as a second home.
-Clearer guidance has now been given for houses which include an annex, confirming that in most cases, these do not attract the surcharge.
-Land and buildings that include both residential and non-residential property can sometimes be classed as mixed-use which means that commercial SDLT rates apply.
+Clearer guidance has now been given for houses which include an annexe, confirming that in most cases, these do not attract the surcharge.
+Land and buildings that include both residential and non-residential property can sometimes be classed as mixed-use which means that stamp duty on commercial property rates apply.

 Since, commercial rates on higher value properties are still lower than those applied to similarly priced residential properties, often significant savings can be made by claiming mixed-use.
 Over recent years, more rural houses have been sold with pony paddocks or grazing land attached with SDLT returns being made on a mixed use basis, and this may have alerted HMRC to what they see as a loophole.